-A candidate for the M.D. degree must have abilities and skills including observation; communication; motor; conceptual, integrative, and quantitative; and behavioral and social as outlined below.
+A candidate for the M.D. degree must have abilities and skills including observation; communication; motor; conceptual, integrative and quantitative; and behavioral and social as outlined below.
 Technological compensation and reasonable accommodations may be required by otherwise-qualified individual candidates to meet the functional technical standards below, but a candidate should be able to perform in a reasonably independent manner.
-Requests for university provided accommodations (see below) will be granted if the requests are reasonable, do not cause a fundamental alteration of the medical education program or its graduation requirements, are consistent with the standards of the medical profession, and are recommended by the West Virginia University Office of Accessibility Services (OAS) in consultation with the appropriate school of medicine leadership.
+Requests for university provided accommodations (see below) will be granted if the requests are reasonable, do not cause a fundamental alteration of the medical education program or its graduation requirements, and are recommended by the West Virginia University Office of Accessibility Services (OAS) in consultation with the appropriate school of medicine leadership.